dacap/findinfiles-cpp/README.md

 ### Notes

-At this moment it only compiles in VC2012.
-It uses some things from C++11 like std::regex, and other stuff from the TR2 filesystem library.
+As findinfiles uses some things from C++11 like std::regex, and other stuff from the TR2 filesystem library, it will not work with older compilers.

+I've tested the following compilers:

+* VC2012
+* VC2013